 optional: 2 sliced green onions, 1 clove minced garlic

 large holed grater

 large heavy pan

 1. Begin preheating pan on medium-low heat.

-2. Place zucchini in bowl and stir in cheese, eggs, flour, pepper, salt (and optional onions and garlic if desired).
+2. Place zucchini in bowl and stir in nutritional yeast/plant-cheese, pureed tofu, flour, pepper, salt (and optional onions and garlic if desired).

-3. Coat bottom of heated pan with thin layer of oil.
-Spoon mounds (~2 Tablespoons each) of batter into pan, spreading them to form 3″ fritters.
+3. Spoon mounds (~2 Tablespoons each) of batter into pan, spreading them to form 3″ fritters.

 4. Saute until golden brown and crisp, about 3 minutes each side.

 Leftover fritters can be stored in a sealed container in fridge up to a week, or freezer up to 3 months.
 Then bake at 325F until crisp and hot.